nipafx/nipafx.dev/content/articles/2015-07-15-comment-your-fucking-code.md

 ---
 title: "Comment Your Fucking Code!"
-tags: [agile, clean-code, clean-comments, documentation, rant]
+tags: [clean-code, clean-comments, documentation, rant]
 date: 2015-07-15
 slug: comment-your-fucking-code
 description: "You think your code is so clean that it doesn't need comments?
 Then this rant is just for you!"